nidhishkrishnan/ngListSelect/README.md

-# ngAddRemove - An Awesome AngularJS Bootstrap supported directive for add/remove functionality
+# ngListSelect - An Awesome AngularJS Bootstrap supported directive for add/remove functionality

 ## Features

-* ngAddRemove Component allows users to select items from a group of available list.
+* ngListSelect Component allows users to select items from a group of available list.
 * Supported both Array of String and Array of Objects.
 * Selection of Items can be either through buttons or item double click.
 * Supports Ordering of Items under the Selection Block.